Art Cooley: Teaching

 Cooley taught for 33 years, and retired from Bellport in 1989.
 While a teacher he traveled to Scotland as a Fulbright Exchange Teacher and participated in several National Science Foundation (NSF) Institutes, including an academic year at Harvard University.

 During his first year at Bellport, Cooley met prominent local resident and fellow bird-watcher, adventurer-naturalist Dennis Puleston.
 Puleston had come to Brookhaven after World War II as Director of Technical Information for Brookhaven National Laboratory.
 The two "birders" became friends, and soon began a tradition of taking Bellport students along on half-day bird-watching expeditions and nature walks on weekends.
 They traveled to sites across Long Island and, eventually, beyond.

 In 1962, with support from an NSF Marine Science initiative, Cooley went to Bowdoin College in Maine for a marine biology course.
 Afterward, he instituted a summer marine biology program for his own students — as well as for adults at Stony Brook University.
 The course included classroom lectures in the mornings and field work in the afternoons.

 Cooley also created a full-year course in ornithology at Bellport, which he taught personally from 1970 to 1989 and which continued to be offered for years after his retirement.

 In the fall of 1970, he helped launch Bellport's Students for Environmental Quality (SEQ), to which he would serve as club advisor until his own retirement.
 The initial group of a dozen or so students, mostly juniors and seniors from Cooley's Marine Biology class of the previous summer, coalesced around two issues: 1.
 East Patchogue's Dodge dealership spilling oil into Swan Lake; and 2. the killing of harbor seals in Moriches Inlet.
 By 1972 the club had produced The Carmans River Story: A Natural and Human History, which helped designate the river as one of the first Wild, Scenic and Recreational rivers in New York state.
 In the ensuing years, the club also was instrumental in establishing container deposit legislation, first in Suffolk County and then in New York state, and in protecting harbor seals in New York state.

 Expeditions

-In 1970, Cooley's friend, mentor, and fellow EDF trustee Dennis Puleston retired from Brookhaven Labs and was invited by the National Audubon Society to voyage to Antarctica on the MS Discoverer.
+In 1970, Cooley's friend, mentor, and fellow EDF trustee Dennis Puleston retired from the Brookhaven National Laboratory and was invited by the National Audubon Society to voyage to Antarctica on the MS Discoverer.
 The trip was organized by Lars-Eric Lindblad, a pioneer in adventure travel.
 Twenty years later, as Cooley ended his teaching career, Puleston convinced Lars-Erik's son, Sven Lindblad, to hire Cooley as a naturalist and expedition leader for Lindblad Expeditions.

 Cooley traveled with and led Lindblad expeditions during much of the following two decades.
 On ocean cruises to Alaska, Europe, South America, the South Pacific, and Antarctica, he helped passengers to appreciate the historical, cultural, biological, and environmental significance of the sites they visited and the sights they saw.
 As he wrote in one of his 'Daily Expedition Reports' while on the National Geographic Endeavour in the South Pacific: